koredalin/laravel-news-manager/README.md

 - May be lazy loading on the frontend.
 There is no so much information at the moment.
 The app uses news pagination.
 - Setting up a separate database for Laravel tests.
+- It is a good practice when the validation is made outside the controllers.
+So, it could be made also, especially if the project will grow.

 ## Local Server Installation